14 Simulation Methods

 Exercise 14.3 Return to the minimum distance estimation of the income process from Example 12.2.
 Instead of using the identity weighting matrix, implement estimation with:

-Compare the estimates and standard errors across all three weighting schemes.
+Compare the estimates and standard errors across all three weighting schemes (identity, diagonal, optimal).
 How much does the choice of weighting matrix matter in practice?